 Data are transmitted in byte format (DATA).
 Each data transfer contains 8 bits.
 The number of bytes transferred per transfer is unlimited.
 Data is transferred with the Most Significant bit (MSb) first.
+If a receiver can't receive another complete byte of data until it has performed some other function, it can hold the clock line, SCL low to force the transmitter into a wait state.
+Data transfer only continues when the receiver is ready for another byte and releases the data line.
 If a slave receiver doesn't acknowledge the slave address (i.e. it is not able to receive because it is performing some real-time function) the data line must be left high by the slave.
 The master can then abort the transfer.
 A low-to-high transition on the SDA line while the SCL line is high is defined as a STOP condition.
 Each data transfer must be terminated by the generation of a STOP (SP) condition.